For some of the more Common Questions

 How do I apply for ADA Accommodations?

 You may absolutely apply for ADA accommodations.
 Before you apply for ADA Accommodations, please read this FAQ page.

 If you wish to persue, here is an outline on the steps you need to take, and the paperwork on the Process: Regarding the Approve/Denial process, TEA has been working with the district on making sure that they take every ADA application seriously.
 If you are denied and wish to appeal the decision, reach out to your Site Reps for assistance.

 Can I use up all of my Sick and Vacation leave, and then quit?

-You may quit, without the liquidated damages penalty, between Dec 18th and Jan 4th.
-However, you will need to work up to and including Dec 18th.
+You may quit, without the liquidated damages penalty, in December.
+However, you will need to work up to and including the final date.
+(The exact dates are listed on your contract.)
 If you take sick leave, you will need to have a doctors note for anything over 2 days.
 We recommend, however, that you do not put in your sick-leave until you need it.